Participatory Action Research Course

 Cost: $500

-As we work to address racial injustice and other inequities in the US and across the globe, we must establish ethical, inclusive, and democratic practices for conducting research on/with historically marginalized populations.
-In this course, participants will learn how to employ Participatory Action Research (PAR), an approach to data collection that emphasizes (a) the full participation and leadership of members of the research population in each stage of the project; (b) the co-production of knowledge between formal researchers and community members; and (c) collaborative social action that improves the well-being of the research population.
+As we work to address racial injustice and other inequities in the US and across the globe, we must establish ethical, inclusive, and democratic practices for collecting data on historically marginalized populations.
+In this workshop, participants will learn how to employ Participatory Action Research (PAR), an approach to data collection that emphasizes (a) the full participation and leadership of members of the research population in each stage of the project; (b) the co-production of knowledge between formal researchers and community members; and (c) collaborative social action that improves the well-being of the research population.
 In this course, we will engage with different theories about how knowledge is created, learn about the principles of PAR and how to apply them in a range of research projects, and work in small groups to workshop the application of PAR in participants’ own projects.
-Participants will leave the course with a foundational understanding of Participatory Action Research and a concrete plan to apply PAR principles in a specific research project.
-Researchers of all kinds and from all countries are welcome, including social science researchers, faculty, and graduate students in academic institutions, and those conducting research in non-profit organizations and public agencies.
-Upper-level undergraduate students with a specific plan to engage in human subjects research may also join.
+This training is appropriate for those planning to conduct research with under-resourced populations, including academic faculty and researchers, postdocs, graduate students, those with research roles in NGOs or public institutions, and undergraduates working on a thesis or other large research project.

 Interested applicants should fill out the application form.